eddelbuettel/r2u/README.md

 - and whichever many BioConductor package are implied by these (and build).

 There is overlap between the sets, and the download rankings fluctuating.
-We currently have around 13490 binary packages, or about 71% of the total of CRAN packages.
+We currently have around 14365 binary packages, or about 75% of the total of CRAN packages.
+It also includes about 110 BioConductor packages from the 3.15 release.

 ### What is it Based on?

 For the CRAN binaries we repackage RSPM builds, and add full dependency resolution and integration with the system.

-The BioConductor packages are built natively.
+The BioConductor 3.15 packages are built natively.

 Everything is provided as `.deb` binary files with proper dependency using a proper `apt` repo with a signed Release file.